Brigette Margeanu Hall

 Q What kind of opportunities/projects are you looking for?

-I take on both short and long-term projects whether that's building a brand from the ground up, evolving an existing identity, or stepping into an established system and making it work harder.
+I am taking on large and small projects, whether that's building a brand from the ground up, evolving an existing identity, stepping into an established system and making it work harder, or providing bespoke, custom design support.
 I bring the same attention to craft regardless of project scale.

 Q Describe your ideal job/client/collaboration.